jasonaaronwilson/c-armyknife-lib/src-doc/test.md

 ## @function test_fail_and_exit

-Set a break-point here to debug a test but normally you will use the macro `test-fail` since it is much more convenient.
+Set a break-point here to debug a test but normally you will use the macro `test_fail` since it is much more convenient.

 ## @macro test_fail